crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 This assignment has two deliverables:

 1. Answering [a questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form) about the company or project that you are researching.
 This is due before class on {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
 If you are working with a partner, only one of you needs to submit the questionnaire.
 2. A video presentation about the company.
 Several of the best videos will be selected for in-class presentations on Fridays.
 Teams whose videos are selected will receive extra credit. his is due before class on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.
+You can submit a link to your video on [this form](https://docs.google.com/forms/d/1y2ObY-Vvgc-_3r8HG8SyTIP5ofA35xxZcwNl1RJf4nc/viewform).

 This assignment can be done individually or in pairs.